ningerson2002/ningerson2002/README.md

 - 👨🏾‍💻 All of my projects are available on my [GitHub Profile](github.com/ningerson2002)

-- 💬 Ask me about --> Python, Anime, and Memes
+- 💬 Ask me about --> Python, Anime, and Video Games

 - 📫 How to reach me --> **ningerson2002@gmail.com**